Mark Harper

-Mark James Harper, Baron Harper (born 26 February 1970) is a British politician who served in the Cabinet as Chief Whip of the House of Commons from 2015 to 2016 and as Secretary of State for Transport from 2022 to 2024.
+Mark James Harper, Baron Harper (born 26 February 1970) is a British politician who served in the Cabinet as Chief Whip from 2015 to 2016 and as Secretary of State for Transport from 2022 to 2024.
 A member of the Conservative Party, he served as the Member of Parliament (MP) for Forest of Dean in Gloucestershire from 2005 until his defeat in 2024.

 Harper was born in Swindon and studied philosophy, politics and economics at Brasenose College, Oxford.
 He was a chartered accountant before his election to Parliament.
 Under the coalition government of David Cameron he served as Parliamentary Secretary for Political and Constitutional Reform before being promoted to Minister of State for Immigration in the 2012 reshuffle.
 During his tenure at the Home Office, he devised a controversial campaign in which advertising vans told illegal migrants to "go home".
 He resigned as Immigration Minister in February 2014, but quickly returned to government as Minister of State for Disabled People in the July 2014 reshuffle.

-Harper was promoted to Cameron's cabinet as Chief Whip of the House of Commons following the 2015 general election; he served in the role for a year before being sacked by incoming Prime Minister Theresa May in 2016.
+Harper was promoted to Cameron's cabinet as Chief Whip following the 2015 general election; he served in the role for a year before being sacked by incoming Prime Minister Theresa May in 2016.
 Harper was a candidate for leader of the Conservative Party in the 2019 leadership contest, finishing ninth out of 10 candidates with 10 votes.
 During the Johnson premiership, he was the chair of the COVID Recovery Group of Conservative MPs advocating for looser COVID-19 restrictions.
 After Rishi Sunak became Prime Minister, Harper was appointed to the Cabinet as Secretary of State for Transport.